Securing Server with HTTPS

 Keytool command

 The commands below will generate a JKS keystore and keypair with example defaults.
-See Keytool commands breakdown for the command options explanation.
+See Keytool command breakdown for the command options explanation.

 Linux